What is the Lake Superior Collaborative?

 - Coordinate public outreach efforts to increase awareness & engagement in watershed stewardship.

-- Assess the value-added benefits of Collaborative efforts to promote protection & restoration of the Lake Superior Basin in Wisconsin.
+- Assess and communicate the value-added benefits of Collaborative efforts to protect & restore the Lake Superior Basin in Wisconsin.

-- Pursue funding opportunities to increase the investment in protection & restoration of the Lake Superior Basin in Wisconsin.
+- Pursue funding opportunities to coordinate & increase investment in the protection & restoration of the Lake Superior Basin in Wisconsin.

 Photo credits: Lake Superior National Estuarine Research Reserve & Erin Burkett